-For work samples which have to be submitted with applications for a DAAD study scholarship in the field of fine art, design/visual communication and film, the following applies:
+For work samples which have to be submitted with applications for a DAAD study in the field of fine art, design/visual communication and film, the following applies:

 a) Painters, sculptors and designers:

 - The work samples may be submitted in the following formats:

 - as individual images (jpg) or as portfolio in one file (PDF).

 - Pictures must be submitted in jpg format.